Easy Gardening For Beginners

 Location, Location, Location

-Location is the key to success when it comes to growing flowers or vegetables.
+Location is the key to success in growing flowers or vegetables.
 While some flowers (like hostas or impatiens) will grow well in shady areas, almost all garden plants need a location that receives at least 6 hours of sunshine per day.

 Feed the soil, and the soil will feed the garden plants.
 Using any container (planters, window boxes, etc.), fill the containers with a good quality potting soil mixture and mix in a small amount of slow-release fertilizer before sowing seeds or planting plants.

-If you chose to plant in a traditional in-ground garden, till the soil to a depth of 18 inches, mix in organic matter like compost or rotted cow manure before planting or sowing seeds.
-Organic matter will rot over time and provide a continuous supply of food to plants.
-It also prevents the soil from compacting so water and nutrients can reach plant roots, and the roots will be able to grow easily through the loose soil.
+Suppose you plant in a traditional in-ground garden, till the soil to a depth of 18 inches, and mix in organic matter like compost or rotted cow manure before planting or sowing seeds.
+Organic matter will rot over time and provide a continuous food supply to plants.
+It also prevents the soil from compacting so water and nutrients can reach plant roots, and the roots will be able to increase through the loose soil.

 What organic matter does underground, mulch does on top of the ground.
 Mulch slowly decomposes and feeds plants, helps retain soil moisture, and prevents weed growth.
 Mulch after garden plants has become established.

 Container gardens need a layer of mulch, just like an in-ground garden.
 Add several inches of organic mulch (pine straw, hay, tree bark) around all plants, keeping mulch away from plant stems.
 Buy from a reputable online nursery.